yannickferenczi/satisfaction-survey/README.md

 - The python module plotext has been used to display graphs within the command line
 - Google has been used to storaged data and access them via an API
 - Google sheets has been used as a data base.
-- Google drive api has been used to link the script to the data base.
+- gspread api has been used to link the script to the data base.
 - [Mockaroo](https://www.mockaroo.com/) has been used to generate data to fullfil the survey with fake random customers.
 - [tinypng](https://tinypng.com/) has been used to reduce the size of the screenshots display in the README.md file.